-PILOT URBAN GARDEN SCHOOL PROGRAM
+URBAN TECH GARDEN SCHOOL & COMMUNITY PROGRAM

-Under the direction of Co-Founder, Nicole Landers, Garden Director, Ben Hirschfeld and Garden Educator, Brian Bailey, along with the leadership at Edwin Markham Middle School, the Watts Healing Tech Garden and orchard has become a safe, tactile learning environment for students to develop a passion for healthy living while providing access to fresh nutrient dense foods.
+Under the direction of Co-Founder, Nicole Landers and Garden Director, Ben Hirschfeld along with the leadership at Edwin Markham Middle School and Principal Alex Kim, the "Watts Healing Tech Garden" and orchard is a safe, tactile learning environment for students to develop a passion for healthy living, sustainability while providing access to fresh nutrient dense foods.

 LACI supports our mission as we work towards growing and strengthening green, inclusive communities like Watts.
 Ultimately showcasing how we grow food more water and energy efficient with a greater return of investment.